nuuuwan/news_lk3_data/README.md

 Former Minister Kumara Welgama has passed away at the age of 74.

 He had passed away while receiving treatment at a private hospital, family sources said.

+From 1984 to 2000, Welgama served as the chief organiser for the Sri Lanka Freedom Party in the Agalawatte electorate.

+He later held key ministerial roles, serving as the Minister of Industrial Development from 2007 to 2010 and the Minister of Transport from 2010 until early 2015, under SLFP-led governments.

+Since 2020, he has led the New Lanka Freedom Party and contested elections in alliance with the Samagi Jana Balawegaya (SJB).

 ◼️